stormasm/spanish/words/wordnoun01.md

 - Carolina took a picture of the little bird that was nesting on the windowsill.
 - Asegúrese de ajustar la boquilla de su manguera cuando esté lavando su auto para así no desperdiciar tanta agua.
 - Make sure to adjust the nozzle of your hose when you wash your car in order to waste less water.
+- Aldo está regando las plantas con la manguera
+- Aldo is watering the plants with the hose

 ---